computeruser88/LIRI/README.md

 * LIRI Bot URL: https://computeruser88.github.io/LIRI/
 * GitHub repo: https://github.com/computeruser88/LIRI

-*Note: to use this repository you will need to supply your own Twitter, OMDB, and Spotify API keys.
+*Note: to use this repository you will need to supply your own Twitter and Spotify API keys.
 Mine were not uploaded to the repository for privacy and security reasons.*